sparksuite/simplemde-markdown-editor/README.md

 ### Loading the editor

-After installing and/or importing the module, you can load EasyMDE onto the first TextArea on the webpage.
+After installing and/or importing the module, you can load EasyMDE onto the first TextArea on the web page:

 ```html
 <textarea></textarea>
 <script>